sales@effectrode.com

 Delia Derbyshire never received credit or royalties for her work in creating the 'Doctor Who' theme.

-For Delia, her the work was a labour of love.
-She’d work late into the night, sometimes for weeks on end to complete a composition.
-She was an asset to the BBC; an incredible creative talent.
-She elevated the art of music concrete, breathing life into common everyday sounds to create something magical… out of almost nothing.
-She was one of a kind who resolutely pursued her own path—going against the grain, whenever the mood took her—to compose music that’s proved far-reaching and influential.
-Before Delia Derbyshire electronic music had a reputation for sounding harsh, even ugly—she proved beyond all doubt that it could also be unimaginably beautiful.
+For Delia, her work was a labour of love.
+She’d work late into the night, sometimes for weeks on end, to complete a composition, breathing life into common everyday sounds, creating something magical… out of almost nothing.
+She was an asset to the BBC, a comet; a brightly burning talent: she elevated the art of musique concrète.
+Delia was one of a kind, an “independent thinker”, who resolutely pursued her own path to compose music that’s proved far-reaching and influential.
+Before Delia Derbyshire electronic music had a reputation for sounding harsh, even ugly—she proved beyond all doubt that it could also be hauntingly beautiful.

 In This Section